njericha/Boussinesq-Helpers/README.md

 Each file contains a detailed description of what the function or script does.
 Below is an overview of the functions included in this repository.

 ## List of functions

+### Data Openers
-mkfilepath - Helper to create a file path string corresponding to a given n, variable name, and possibly t.
+mkfilepath - Creates a string corresponding to the file path desired

-datopen - Opens a regular .dat file and returns two lists of numbers, one for the times, and one for the value of the variable at those times. datplot - Creates a timeplot of a regular .dat file.
+datopen - Opens a regular .dat file and returns two lists of numbers, one for the times, and one for the value of the variable at those times

-spcopen - Opens an energy specrtum .dat file and returns two lists of numbers, one for the wave numbers, and one for the partial sum of energy of those wavenumbers. spcplot - Plots the energy spectrum on a log-log scale.
+spcopen - Opens an energy specrtum .dat file and returns two lists of numbers, one for the wave numbers, and one for the partial sum of energy of those wavenumbers

-ncfopen - Opens a .ncf file and returns a 3D array of the variable at a given time. ncfplot - Creates a 2D slice (pcolor) plot of a variable at a given time.
+ncfopen - Opens a .ncf file and returns a 3D array of the variable at a given time

+### Plotters
+datplot - Creates a timeplot of a regular .dat file
+spcplot - Plots the energy spectrum on a log-log scale
+ncfplot - Creates a 2D slice (pcolor) plot of a variable at a given time

-slice3d - slices a 3D array into a 2D array on a given plane at a given depth. fourierinterp - Uses a fourier transform method to interpolate a 2D array of values.
+slice3d - Slices a 3D array into a 2D array on a given plane at a given depth

-kolwavenum - Calculates the Kolmogrorov Dissipation Wavenumber for a given energy spectrum.
+### Mathematical
+fourierinterp - Uses a fourier transform method to interpolate a 2D array of values
+fftsmooth - Uses a Gaussien filter to smooth out a list of data

+deriv - Uses finite differences or a Fourier method to approximate the derivative of a discrete list

-getridx.m - Helper to load (or calculate if needed) indexes of 3D wavenumbers in MATLAB's fft format rsum - Uses getridx to sphericaly sum over a constant radius values in a 3D array
+getridx - Helper to load (or calculate if needed) indexes of 3D wavenumbers in MATLAB's fft format
+rsum - Uses getridx to sphericaly sum over a constant radius values in a 3D array

+### Physics
+kolwavenum - Calculates the Kolmogrorov Dissipation Wavenumber for a given energy spectrum
-tofmaxval - Finds the time of the max value in a list of numbers.
+tofmaxval - Finds the time of the max value in a list of data
+tofbreak  - Finds the time of wave breaking using various methods such as a threshold or max-decay condition

 ## List of scripts
-spccomp - Uses spcplot to graph the energy spectrum for multiple n's. subplotmtx - Uses ncfplot to create a 'subplot matrix' of pcolor plots for multiple n's.
+spccomp - Uses spcplot to graph the energy spectrum for multiple n's at a given time

+subplotmtx - Uses ncfplot to create a 'subplot matrix' of pcolor plots for multiple n's

-penstrophy - Calculates the partial and total potential enstrophy and plots it. pvorticity - Calculates the potential vorticity spectrum and dissipation wavenumbers. pvcomp - Mini script to take a time average of the potential vorticity spectrum. pvscript - Old version of penstrophy.
+penstrophy - Calculates the partial and total potential enstrophy and plots it
+pvorticity - Calculates the potential vorticity spectrum and dissipation wavenumbers
+pvcomp - Mini script to take a time average of the potential vorticity spectrum
+pvscript - Old version of penstrophy